-Giving our heart and circulatory system a little extra love from time to time can be essential for living well and staying healthy longer.
+Giving our heart and circulation some extra love from time to time can be essential for living well and feeling good for a long time.
 But how do you do that?
-Essentially, all lifestyle-related health issues can be boiled down to three seemingly simple pieces of advice:
+Essentially, all lifestyle-related health problems can be boiled down to three seemingly simple pieces of advice:

 These are the three most important aspects whether we want to strengthen our immune system, increase our energy levels, or take care of our heart.
-In this article, we focus on which specific nutrients, supplements, and habits have proven to be important for keeping our circulatory system and heart in the best possible condition.
+In this article, we focus on which specific nutrients, supplements, and habits have proven to be important for keeping our circulation and heart in the best possible shape.

 Food for a healthy heart